superlinked/external-benchmarks/README.md

 NOTE: The results expect all products ingested in the database!

-### Data Access
+## Data Access

 Datasets are available via multiple ways:

-1. The [bucket](https://console.cloud.google.com/storage/browser/superlinked-benchmarks-external?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22)) with the data is publicly available in the `amazon_products_images` folder.
-2. You can use gsutil to download the dataset (as HTTPS download works best for individual files):
+1. You can use gsutil to download the dataset (as HTTPS download works best for individual files):
 ```bash
 # Download benchmark datasets
 gsutil cp -r "gs://superlinked-benchmarks-external/amazon-products-images/benchmark-10k/**" ./your/local/data/folder/